Wildboar-Software/directory/apps/meerkat-docs/docs/tls.md

 If either the key file or PFX file are password-protected, these can be decrypted by supplying the passphrase in the `MEERKAT_TLS_KEY_PASSPHRASE` environment variable.

-Almost all TLS-related environment variables start with `MEERKAT_TLS_`.

 You can configure your trust anchors (root certificate authorities) through the use of the [`MEERKAT_TLS_CA_FILE`](./env#meerkattlscafile) environment variable.